-• • Approval Agency Legislation/ Regulation Trigger(s) Application Considerations Anticipated Timing Tree Cutting Permit Delta Bylaw 7415 A Tree Cutting Permit is required from Delta for removal of any trees with a diameter of 20 cm or greater measured at 1.4 m above its base.
+Approval Agency Legislation/ Regulation Trigger(s) Application Considerations Anticipate d Timing Soil Removal and Deposit Permit Delta/ B.C.
+ENV Bylaw 7221/ B.C.
+EMA/B.C.
+CSR A permit is required for deposit or removal of any soil in Delta for non-residential purposes unless the quantities do not exceed 30 m3 in volume in any consecutive 12-month period in accordance with Bylaw 7221.
+An assessment will be completed to determine the need for the permit.
+Soil will likely be reused on-site, which may avoid the need for this approval.
+Q1 2023 - Q3 2023 Building Permit Delta Local Government Act A building permit would be required from Delta for new structures on the proposed Project Site.
+This permit will be applied for once sufficient design has been completed for buildings and structures.
+Q4 2022 - Q3 2023 Demolition Permit Delta Bylaw A permit is required for demolition of a complete building, no partial building demolitions.
+Required before construction.
+Q3 2022 Development Permit Delta Local Government Act The proposed Project Site overlaps with Development Permit Areas designated by Delta Consultation is required with Delta to confirm Development Permit requirements.
+Q1 2023 - Q3 2023 Tree Cutting Permit Delta Bylaw 7415 A Tree Cutting Permit is required from Delta for removal of any trees with a diameter of 20 cm or greater measured at 1.4 m above its base.
 An assessment of tree removal requirements will be completed to determine the need for the permit.
 Tree removal will be avoided, where feasible.
 Q1 2023 - Q3 2023 Highway Use Permit Delta Bylaw 6922 A permit is required for using the Delta highways and contributing to the wear and tear.
 An assessment will be completed to determine the need for the permit.
 Q1 2023 - Q3 2023